the-events-calendar/tribe-common/readme.txt

 * Fix - Set proper timezone on block editor when creating a new event.
 [TEC-3543]
 * Fix - Properly enqueue the customizer styles to allow overriding of theme styles.
 [TEC-3531]
 * Fix - Allow customizer styles to be applied on shortcode events views via the use of the filter `tribe_customizer_shortcode_should_print`.
 [ECP-450]
+* Language = 1 new strings added, 22 updated, 1 fuzzied, and 0 obsoleted

 = [4.12.5] 2020-06-24 =